NZabik/Forum-javascript/README.md

 #### 5. Forum page
 Only accessible if login is successful.
 There are 3 discussion sub-forums.

 A login status is displayed at the top of each page with the user name and login date/time.

+If the user is not logged in, he will not be able to copy/paste the URL of the forum pages and go there, this will redirect him to the login page.

 ##### Sub-discussion forum page
 - Topics page: